 Translating and Interpreting Services

-The Customer Care Team can provide access to trained interpreters to support communication with patients who are non-English speakers, people for whom English is a second language, sign language, deaf, blind or partially sighted.
+The PALS Team can provide access to trained interpreters to support communication with patients who use sign language, are deaf, blind or partially sighted, are non-English speakers, or for people for whom English is a second language.
+The ward/department where the appointment is to take place will book the appointment in a timely and sensitive manner to enable the patient to be involved in decision making over his/her care.
+The PALS Team can provide access to trained interpreters to support communication with patients who use sign language, are deaf, blind or partially sighted, are non-English speakers, or for people for whom English is a second language.
 The ward/department where the appointment is to take place will book the appointment in a timely and sensitive manner to enable the patient to be involved in decision making over his/her care.

-A 24-hour telephone interpreting service is also available for emergency situations or short non-complex appointments.
+A 24-hour telephone interpreting service is also available.